Jacobite rising of 1715: Struggle for Scotland

 In northern Scotland, the Jacobites were successful.
 They took Inverness, Gordon Castle, Aberdeen and further south, Dundee, although they were unable to capture Fort William.
 In Edinburgh Castle, the government stored arms for up to 10,000 men and £100,000 paid to Scotland when she entered the Union with England.
 Lord Drummond, with 80 Jacobites, tried under the cover of night to take the Castle, using a ladder.
 However, the ladder proved to be too short, leaving them stranded until morning, at which point they were discovered and arrested.
-It was subsequently alleged that this plot was organised by Dr. William Arthur, the King's Botanist and brother-in-law of prominent Scottish Whig, Unionist and Hanoverian Sir John Clerk, Baron Clerk.
+It was subsequently alleged that this plot was organised by William Arthur, the King's Botanist and brother-in-law of prominent Scottish Whig, Unionist, and Hanoverian Sir John Clerk, Baron Clerk.

 By October, Mar's force, numbering nearly 20,000, had taken control of all Scotland above the Firth of Forth, apart from Stirling Castle.
 However, Mar was indecisive, and the Jacobite capture of Perth and the move south by 2,000 men were probably at the initiative of subordinates.
 Mar's hesitation gave the Hanoverian commander, the Duke of Argyll, time to increase his strength with reinforcements from the Irish Garrison.

 On 22 October, Mar received his commission from James appointing him commander of the Jacobite army.
 His forces outnumbered Argyll's Hanoverian army by three to one, and Mar decided to march on Stirling Castle.
 On 13 November the two forces joined battle at Sheriffmuir.
 The fighting was indecisive, but near the end the Jacobites numbered 4,000 to Argyll's 1,000.
 Mar's force began to advance on Argyll, who was poorly protected, but Mar did not close in, possibly believing that he had won the battle already (Argyll had lost 660 men, three times as many as Mar).
 Instead, Mar retreated to Perth.
 On the same day as the Battle of Sheriffmuir, Inverness surrendered to Hanoverian forces, and a smaller Jacobite force led by Mackintosh of Borlum was defeated at Preston.